jkz1one/SignalFlow/README.md

 ---

 > This system is a modular and efficient watchlist engine built to scale.
 Data-driven, momentum-aware, and risk-filtered by default.
+But it is incomplete, double check all data points.